 • Start the License Server service from the command line.
 The component must be installed as a service.
 See Install an IDOL Component as a Service on Linux, on page 12.
-You can use one of the following commands to start the service:
+You can use one of the

 On systemd Linux platforms: